DIY Cold Brew Concentrate-Make it at Home

 - For recipes.
 Concentrate is great for recipes like frappes, protein shakes, or to substitute in any recipe that calls for espresso.

 As you can see, making a cold brew concentrate is no more complicated than any home cold brew.
-Just adjust the proportions to a two to one ratio of water to coffee and you are good.
+Just adjust the proportions to a three to one ratio of water to coffee and you are good.
 And remember my cardinal rule of home brewing:

 If you brew it too strong, you can always dilute it but if you make it too weak, it’s a write-off.